-- If anyone else takes the mediation, emergency services should be contacted.
+- If anyone else takes the medication, emergency services should be contacted.

-- Swallow pills whole that are meant to be swallowed – do not crush, snort, chew, inhale or take by any other means other than the method prescribed.
+- Swallow pills whole – do not crush, snort, chew, inhale, or take them by any means other than the prescribed method.

 - Maintain contact with the prescriber for monitoring and titration.

 - Teach about drug-to-drug interactions.
-Medications that should be avoided in combination with opioids include alcohol or any medication that has not been prescribed.
-Medications that should only be taken after a careful review and counseling by a prescriber include sedatives, hypnotics, anxiolytics, antidepressants and antihistamines.
+Medications that should be avoided in combination with opioids include alcohol or medication that has not been prescribed.
+Medications that should only be taken after a careful review and counseling by a prescriber include sedatives, hypnotics, anxiolytics, antidepressants, and antihistamines.

-- Opioids may lead to cognitive impairment and may affect driving ability or safety at work, especially if operating heavy equipment.
+- Opioids may lead to cognitive impairment and affect driving ability or safety at work, especially when operating heavy equipment.

 - Opioids should be stored safely and away from family members, acquaintances, and friends.

-- Medications should be locked up in a drawer, cabinet or safe – so no one else will get them.
+- Medications should be locked up in a drawer, cabinet, or safe – so no one else gets them.

-- Patients should keep track of the number of pills, capsules, etc. - so it can be determined if any are missing.
+- Patients should keep track of the number of pills/capsules - so it can be determined if any are missing.

 - Do not store them in a pill reminder container.

-- Monitoring will take place in the form of pill counts, urine drug screens, and the use of the prescription drug monitoring program.
+- Monitoring takes place in the form of pill counts, urine drug screens, and the use of the prescription drug monitoring program.
 Unfavorable results may lead to termination of treatment or alteration in the treatment plan.

 Termination Strategies for Chronic Therapy

-Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is not effective, or goals are not being achieved.
-It is important that the prescriber and patient have agreed upon reasons to terminate therapy before initially prescribing the medications.
-This should be part of the initial agreement.
+Discontinuation of opioid therapy may be considered if problematic patterns are noticed, opioid therapy is ineffective, or goals are not being achieved.
+The prescriber and patient must agree upon reasons to terminate therapy before initially prescribing the medications, and this termination plan should be part of the initial agreement.

 The clinician should have a method for addressing prescription drug misuse.
 Minor infractions may result in patient counseling and intensifying monitoring activities.
 More severe behaviors may require the clinician to discontinue prescribing controlled substances.
 If patients are found to be diverting prescription medication, immediate cessation of the prescriptions is appropriate.
 In most other cases, it is appropriate to taper the controlled substances to reduce the risk of inducing a withdrawal syndrome.

-When stopping the medication, it is important that the patient and prescriber agree.
-For patients who decide to continue treatment with another prescriber, the prescriber may consider maintaining the current dose for 4 weeks.
+When stopping the medication, the patient and prescriber must agree.
+For patients who decide to continue treatment with another prescriber, the prescriber may consider maintaining the current dose for four weeks.

 When appropriate, a tapering schedule should be implemented to avoid withdrawal.
-A reduction of 10% every 7 to 14 days until the patient gets to a lower dose at which time a 5% reduction every 2-4 weeks may be done.
+A reduction of 10% every seven to 14 days until the patient gets to a lower dose may be done, and then a 5% reduction every 2-4 weeks.

-Individuals who have shown aberrant behavior should be offered other non-opioid options.
-For patients who have engaged in criminal activity (such as diverting drugs or altering prescriptions), should be referred to a substance abuse treatment program and discharged from the practice.
+Individuals who have shown aberrant behaviors should be offered other non-opioid options.
+Patients who have engaged in aberrant behaviors such as diverting drugs or altering prescriptions should be referred to a substance abuse treatment program and discharged from the practice.

-Drug diversion is the use of legal drugs for illegal purposes or the use of prescription drugs for recreational purposes and is a key concern in the use of controlled substances.
+Drug diversion is the use of legal drugs for illegal purposes or prescription drugs for recreational purposes and is a key concern in the use of controlled substances.

-Methods that patients use to obtain medication for illicit use include: influencing or forcing prescribers to write the prescription, changing the prescription, getting multiple prescriptions for the same drug, or writing their own prescription.
+Patients use multiple methods to obtain medication for illicit use, including influencing or forcing prescribers to write the prescription, changing the prescription, getting multiple prescriptions for the same drug, or writing their own prescription.

-Other methods of diversion include theft, losses during transportation or internet pharmacies.
+Other diversion methods include theft, losses during transportation, or internet pharmacies.

 - Stealing prescription pads and writing prescriptions